startreedata/pinot-recipes/recipes/video/README.md

 python video.py
 ```

-Notice the `.8` argument passed.
-This is the threshold provided to the application to tune the algorithm.
 The quality of the image greatly affects the accuracy of the algorithm.
-The value should be between -1 to 1.
-The closer to 1, the more positively accurate the score.
-Lower scores will cause it to be more lenient.
-The better the camera and images captured, the closer you want to be 1, but not equal to 1.

 Run this to view a Streamlit app showing the Dashboard.